 Step 2: Handle the Stains

-You should tackle stains to stop them from becoming permanent.
+It would help if you tackled stains to stop them from becoming permanent.

 1. Stretch out the Tarps